 KEY RATING CONSIDERATIONS

-The rating confirmations and Stable trends recognize LBC’s still solid regional retail franchise in Québec and growing national reach through B2B Bank, its commercial banking segment, as well as the Bank’s expanding footprint in the U.S. Furthermore, the ratings are supported by LBC’s conservative credit culture, strong asset quality with a history of low loan losses, and sound balance sheet fundamentals.
-The ratings also consider LBC’s relatively high proportion of brokered deposits and its higher cost base.
+The rating confirmations and Stable trends recognize LBC’s solid regional retail franchise in Québec and growing national reach through B2B Bank, its commercial banking segment, as well as the Bank’s expanding commercial lending in the U.S. Furthermore, the ratings are supported by LBC’s conservative credit culture, strong asset quality with a history of low loan losses, and sound balance sheet fundamentals.
+The ratings also reflect our expectation that asset quality metrics may modestly deteriorate from their current levels as the economy weakens.
+The rating constraints still are LBC’s relatively high proportion of brokered deposits, higher cost base, and lower capitalization levels compared with peer averages.

-Over the longer term, the ratings would be upgraded if there is sustained improvement in LBC’s franchise momentum resulting in better earnings and operating efficiency.
+The ratings would be upgraded if there is sustained improvement in LBC’s franchise momentum, resulting in improved earnings and operating efficiency.

 Franchise Combined Building Block Assessment: Good/Moderate

-LBC is Canada’s seventh-largest Schedule I bank with assets of $45 billion as at October 31, 2021.
-The Bank is well positioned in Québec through its branch network, offering retail services in the province as well as commercial lending across Canada and in the U.S. LBC also owns an integrated full-service institutional securities and investment banking firm, Laurentian Bank Securities, Inc., targeting mid-market businesses.
-On December 10, 2021, the Bank unveiled its new strategic plan at its Investor Day, under the leadership of its new president and chief executive officer, following a year-long review of the Bank’s operations.
-Among other initiatives, this strategy will introduce new and enhanced digital capabilities to close key foundational gaps in the Personal Banking business, which has faced some customer attrition, shrinking loans, and stagnant deposits over the past few years.
-The strategy will also focus on improving key products by streamlining the mortgage process, accelerating the transformation of the Visa product suite, and simplifying deposit products and processes.
-Furthermore, the Bank plans to continue growing its commercial segment by targeting niches where it has developed expertise.
+LBC is Canada’s eighth-largest Schedule I bank with assets of $50.7 billion as at October 31, 2022.
+The Bank is well positioned in Québec through its branch network, offering retail services in the province as well as commercial lending across Canada and in the U.S. LBC also owns an integrated full-service institutional securities and investment banking firm, Laurentian Bank Securities, Inc., targeting midmarket businesses.
+Under its strategic plan, unveiled on December 10, 2021, the Bank is undertaking a digital-first approach and introducing new and enhanced digital capabilities to close gaps in its Personal Banking business, particularly across mortgage, Visa, and deposit products.
+LBC’s retail segment faced some customer attrition, shrinking loans, and stagnant deposits over the past few years.
+Furthermore, the Bank continues to grow its commercial segment by targeting niches where it has developed expertise and further expanding into the U.S. market.

 Earnings Combined Building Block Assessment: Moderate